Theatre | Media Performance & Production | Costuming & Cosplay | Theatre Education | Musical Theatre

 Musical Theatre Certificate

-With drive, initiative and ability, a degree or certificate in Theatre and/or Dance prepares you for numerous career choices and possibilities.
+With drive, initiative, and ability, a degree, minnor or certificate in our programs prepares you for numerous career choices and possibilities.
 Practical skills in performance, communication, education, management, design, and production prepare you for careers in:

 - Actor Stand-in (film work)